Sk2195/telco_customer_churn/README.md

 ## Data

-The dataset is in the `data` folder.
+The variable in the following dataset

 ### Variables